david618/dcosadmin/installation/disconnected/README.md

 }
 </pre>

-So delete folder 5.
+This is the one we want; so delete folder 5.
 <pre>
 rm -rf 5
 </pre>

 To get beta-kafka 1.1.22-0.10.1.0-beta.
 I had to remove folders 2 and 1 from universe/repo/packages/B/beta-kafka.

 **STEP 4 NOTE:** To build local-universe use command "**sudo make DCOS_VERSION=1.9 local-universe**".
 The DCOS_VERSION is required!

-Skip Step 5.
-I'll provide instructions later for that.
+**Skip Step 5** I'll provide instructions later for that.

 ## Move Installers to Boot Server